Fotisbs/KIWI_FRUITS_MICROBIOME/README.md

 wget https://zenodo.org/record/4587955/files/silva_nr99_v138.1_wSpecies_train_set.fa.gz
 tar vxf *.gz
 # run the R script
-Bacteria Vinification Vidiano 2019 Quality-Classification-Phyloseq Object.r
+Bacteria Quality-Classification-Phyloseq Object.r
 cd ../../
 ```
-3) Data analysis folder include subfolders for each analysis graphs supplied at the researched article "Metataxonomic and metatranscriptomic analysis reveal microbial succession and metabolic pathways activated during spontaneous and inoculated vinification".
+3) Data analysis folder include subfolders for each analysis graphs supplied at the researched article "Inside the kiwifruit microcosm: tissue-specific microbiome shifts driven by cold storage and 1-MCP".
 Subfolders contain the R script to be executed for "Fungi" and "Bacteria" for both main and supplementary figures.
 ```

 3a.
 Run Bar Plots Analysis